 As a professor, author, editor, and lecturer, Walzer has addressed a wide variety of topics in political theory and moral philosophy: political obligation, just and unjust war, nationalism and ethnicity, economic justice and the welfare state.
 His books and essays have played a part in the revival of practical, issue-focused ethics and in the development of a pluralist approach to political and moral life.
 His articles and interviews appear frequently in the world’s foremost newspapers and journals.

-Walzer’s talk on March 23 is cosponsored by Lynchburg College Hillel.
+Walzer’s talk on March 23 is cosponsored by University of Lynchburg Hillel.